erickgualpa/pokemon-ranking-api/README.md

 In any case, this problem seems to be addressed already by the PokéAPI as the data offered by it are details from beings (fantastic beings in this case, but it could be compared to animals) that are not updated frequently.
-Caching a preprocessed view from the details required to calculate the rankings could help to reduce possible dependency issues such as time to get the data or connection failure.
+Caching a preprocessed view from the details required to calculate a ranking could help to reduce possible dependency issues such as timeouts or connection failures.
 The caching could be performed on application startup or on the first request made (depending on what affects less to the service availability).
-Once something like that is configured, rankings would be built from data now owned by the service, so even a two-level-cache could be implemented as well (if needed), holding the most popular rankings built from the main cache.
+Once something like that is configured, rankings would be built based on data now owned by the service, so even a two-level-cache could be implemented as well (if needed), holding the most popular rankings built from the main cache.